Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 3. Keep your truck clean.

 Keep your truck, tires, wheels, and interior as clean as you can.
 Many drivers believe this is the key to a speedy inspection because it lets the inspector know that you’re responsible and detail-oriented.
-Plus, it keeps everything visible to them for a quick walkaround.
+Plus, it keeps everything visible, so the DOT inspector can perform a quick walkaround.

 4. Know where your emergency supplies are.